 Our legal team is available 24/7 to speak with you when you need us the most.
 We believe in providing dependable legal services our clients can trust.
 From start to finish of your case, we will remain by your side to offer the guidance and support you need.
 Our personalized one-on-one attention will make you feel like our top priority, which you are.

 The manufacturer of your defective screws, pins, rods, or plates was at fault for your injury.
-They should pay for what they’ve done and compensate you for your resulting losses.
+They should pay for what they’ve done and compensate you for your losses resulting from their defective medical device.
 You can count on Farris, Riley & Pitt, LLP to fight for your rights and locate all the necessary evidence to prove to a jury that you should receive a financial award.
 We won’t give up until we meet your needs and achieve your legal goals.